 All are set amid winding medieval streets, where getting lost is easily done.
 Luckily, each has a caring team of staff who will talk you through a map of the area when you arrive (and come and retrieve you if you get lost).
 They’re always just a phone call away, providing welcome peace of mind during an afternoon’s adventure in the souks.
 And, with rooms starting from around £70 per night, they make great-value city bases.

-If staying in the centre doesn’t appeal, there’s nowhere more bucolic than Hotel by Beldi.
+If staying in the centre doesn’t appeal, there’s nowhere more bucolic than Beldi Country Club.
 This beautiful country club is just 10 minutes outside the city.
 With four pools, 15,000 rose bushes and a handful of restaurants, it’s truly a rural haven and incredibly peaceful.
 Best of all, everything you see is made on-site or locally, so you’re surrounded by authentic Moroccan craftsmanship and style.